-Shark teeth are so specialised that most sharks can be identified by their teeth and scientists even use it as a technique on fossilised teeth to try categorising ancient and extinct shark species.
+Shark teeth are so specialised that most sharks can be identified by their them and scientists even use it as a technique on fossilised teeth to try categorising ancient and extinct species.

 However, while shark teeth are plentiful, they are not as strong nor durable as ours.
 Their teeth have no roots and tend to just fall out easily.
 Hence why they are wired to constantly renew their dentures and allow us divers to find them easily on the ocean floor.

-So next time you dive where sharks are plentiful, keep an eye on the seabed to see if you can find any and identify the shark species by any cast off teeth.
+So next time you dive where sharks are plentiful, keep an eye on the seabed to see if you can find any and identify the species by any cast off .